rlzhang2/portfolio/index.md

 ---
-layout: default
+layout: home
 title: Home
 ---

-## Welcome to this sample portfolio!
+## Welcome to Ruiling's portfolio!

+Welcome to this portfolio.

+### E-mail
+ruilingz@andrew.cmu.edu

 #### Here are some example pages: